January 29, 2013 |

 November 15, 2012

 A Montgomery County jury Wednesday found a Norristown man guilty of killing his 16-year-old girlfriend.
-After about three hours of deliberation, the jury convicted Brandon Pierce, 20, of first-degree murder and other charges in connection with the death of 16-year-old Dominique Devlin in July, said Montgomery County Assistant District Attorney Nathan Schadler.
+After about three hours of deliberation, the jury convicted Brandon Pierce, 20, of first-degree murder and other offenses in connection with the death of 16-year-old Dominique Devlin in July, said Montgomery County Assistant District Attorney Nathan Schadler.
 According to testimony during the trial, which began Nov.
 5 before Judge Thomas C. Branca, Devlin was involved in arranging a robbery of Pierce's home.

 October 20, 2012